h3mmy/bloopyboi/README.md

 ## Description

+Bot that can be linked to a discord server.
+Is able to register slash commands and DMs.
+Includes a command to generate an inspirobot image.

+Runs in a container, and comes with a helm chart for k8s integration (WIP)

 Let people know what your project can do specifically.
 Provide context and add a link to any reference visitors might be unfamiliar with.
 A list of Features or a Background subsection can also be added here.
 If there are alternatives to your project, this is a good place to list differentiating factors.

 ## Badges